Lillis, Kansas

 Lillis is an unincorporated community in Marshall County, Kansas, United States.

 History

 Lillis was named for Rev. T. F. Lillis.
 A post office was opened in Lillis in 1910, and remained in operation until it was discontinued in 1958.

 The Lillis Gymnasium is on the National Register of Historic Places.

+Education

+The community and nearby rural areas are served by Vermillion USD 380 public school district.